lucasromerodb/lucasromerodb/README.md

 ### Currently working at [Aerolab](https://aerolab.co/) (2019 - Today)

-- Managing client relationships, aligning business goals, and providing technical support
+- Managing client relationships, aligning business goals, and providing technical support on projects
 - Supporting teams in project planning and contributing to technical and product decision-making
 - Establishing best practices to ensure quality standards across the engineering team
 - Ensuring consistent outcomes by following established processes